Training Weapons in Tomiki Aikido

 Real weapons are rarely seen or used during training due to the very real danger of serious accidental injury, so it is rare to see a live blade (sword, yari or tanto) in Aikido practice.
 Instead we practice with wooden replicas.

 Weapons are used in Aikido training to introduce varying combat distances, as well as variations in timing and different initative concepts and strategies.
-The Bokuto (Bokken) is used regularly to reinforce posture and good arm postitioning and as a general learning tool in understanding the foundations and fundamentals of Aikido and its core principles.
+The Bokuto (Bokken) is used regularly to reinforce posture and good arm postitioning and as a general learning tool in understanding the foundations and fundamentals of Aikido and its core principles, not as a study of swordsmanship.

 Practicing with wooden weapons still requires the same protocols as if live blades were in use.
 Despite the fact that we are not learning how to fight with bladed weapons, nor are likely to face another human being wielding a bladed weapon we are training for the purpose of learning how to avoid, blend and disarm from a number of set attacks.
 It is important therefore to consider weapons training as real to ensure practice is meaningful.